JsBergbau/BindToInterface/README.md

 This is the essential part.
 If not specified program will warn you, however it will not refuse the connection.

+### BIND_SOURCE_IP (unreliable / only on some systems)

+On some systems you can also set the source IP in case multiple IP addresses are attached to your interface, like this: `BIND_INTERFACE=eth0 BIND_SOURCE_IP=1.2.3.4 LD_PRELOAD...`

+**Warning**: It highly depends on which system you are using BIND_SOURCE_IP.
+Kernel versions 5.10 seem not to work, whereas Kernel 5.15 seems to work, see https://github.com/JsBergbau/BindToInterface/pull/12#issuecomment-1776647513

+**Use at your own risk and try if it works on your system**!

 ### DNS_OVERRIDE_IP

 When you have multiple interfaces you normally also have multiple DNS servers.
 Since your program is bound to specified interface, also DNS traffic has to go through that interface.